Performance Tuning Network Adapters

-You can calculate the total throughput of a single connection when you use this fixed size default as:
+You can calculate the total throughput of a single connection when you use a fixed size TCP receive window as:

-Total achievable throughput in bytes = TCP window * (1 / connection latency)
+Total achievable throughput in bytes = TCP receive window size in bytes * (1 / connection latency in seconds)

-For example, the total achievable throughput is only 51 Mbps on a 1 GB connection with 10 ms latency (a reasonable value for a large corporate network infrastructure).
+For example, the total achievable throughput is only 51 Mbps on a connection with 10 ms latency (a reasonable value for a large corporate network infrastructure).